 - Pain when moving the elbow

-DiagnosisThe doctor will ask about your symptoms and how you injured your elbow.
-The doctor will examine your elbow to assess the stability of the joint and the severity of the injury.Imaging tests may include:
+DiagnosisYou will be asked about your symptoms and how you injured your elbow.
+Your elbow will be examined to assess the stability of the joint and the severity of the injury.Imaging tests may include:

 - Grade 1—Some stretching with micro-tearing of ligament tissue.